zabihshaik/astro-blog/src/pages/index.md

 ### Experience

-#### AI / ML Engineer at Omdena UAE Chapter
+#### Task Lead - AI / ML Engineer at Omdena UAE Chapter

 _September 2023 - Present_

-- Abu Dhabi Open Data Project
+- Leading a Team of 30+ members for the task of creating UX_Interface as part of the Project: Abu Dhabi Open Data Intelligence: Empowering Analytics with Falcon LLM Voice Bot.
+- Contributing to other tasks as well.

 #### Web Developer at Sandblaze Digitals Pvt Ltd

 _March 2021 - Present_

-- Built and maintained scalable web applications
+- Built and maintained scalable web applications.
-- Reduced load time by optimizing front-end performance
+- Reduced load time by optimizing front-end performance.

 #### Accounts Manager at Al Warqa Survey Engineering

 _Jan 2014 - October 2020_

-- Worked as an Accounts Manager
+- Worked as an Accounts Manager.
+- Led a team of 4 members to manage the accounts & finances of the company.
+- Dealt with clients and local sponsors regarding some critical projects.

 ---